WICG/local-font-access/security-privacy.md

 ## 2.5.
 Does this specification introduce new state for an origin that persists across browsing sessions?

+Yes, user agents could persist the `local-fonts` permission grant, but at least in the Chrome implementation, this permission grant will only be persistent for installed PWAs.
+The drive-by web will only have enough state to allow it to re-prompt for access, but the access itself won't be persistent.

+Furthermore, the user will be able to revoke permission to clear the state that was persisted, similarly to how other permissions work.

 ## 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

 The font list includes: